alexjohnj/geographyas/_posts/population/2012-01-12-france-pro-natalism.md

 - Full tax benefits to parents until the youngest child reaches 18.
 - 30% fare reduction on all public transport for three child families.
 - Pension schemes for mothers/housewives.
-- Child-orientated development policies e.g provisioning of creches, day nurseries e.t.c.
+- Child-orientated development policies e.g. provisioning of creches, day nurseries etc.
 - Depending on the family's income, childcare costs from virtually nothing to around €500 a month for the most well off of families.
 - Nursing mothers are encourage to work part-time or take a weakly day off work.